iuec/uec-tech-standards/_pages/national_services/repeat_caller_service.md

 ### Managing Failure
 **If a submission attempt is unsuccessful, the system must continue trying to submit the document for 96 hours.**

-**Systems should continue to retry the submission unless the queued submission is explcitly removed from the submission queue by a user.**
+**Systems should continue to retry the submission unless the queued submission is explicitly removed from the submission queue by a user.**